-- (1) be under the age of 65 at the time of enrollment - (2) reside in Washington State - (3) meet the state definition of developmental disability as determine by a representative of the Washington State Developmental Disabilities Administration (DDA).
-In this definition, the developmental disability must have occurred before the age of 18.
+- (1) be under the age of 65 at the time of enrollment - (2) reside in Washington State - (3) meet the state definition of developmental disability as determined by a representative of the Washington State Developmental Disabilities Administration (DDA).
+In this definition, the developmental disability must have occurred before the age of 18. - (4) Additionally, for first-party SNTs, the trust must be irrevocable and funded with the beneficiary's own assets.